meyyh/rice-fields/vfio-setup.md

 ok so all of the things in goup 10 from the arch wiki script need to be in the vfio pci list in grub and i think i dont know if i need to add all of them to the vm

+# started working on this again
+meyyh@arch ~]$ glxgears
+X Error of failed request:  BadValue (integer parameter out of range for operation) Major opcode of failed request:  150 (GLX)
+  Minor opcode of failed request:  3 (X_GLXCreateContext) Value in failed request:  0x0
+  Serial number of failed request:  26
+  Current serial number in output stream:  27

+also cant launch steam

+sudo virsh net-autostart default

+i get a display on the dp input on my monitor but i cant interact with the vm

 # links
 https://blandmanstudios.medium.com/tutorial-the-ultimate-linux-laptop-for-pc-gamers-feat-kvm-and-vfio-dee521850385
 - other guide on how to set this up on a laptop but still helpful